Killer Whale(Orcinus orca)

 Resident killer whales range from SE Alaska down to the coast of Oregon, although in recent years some of the pods have been seen as far south as California in the winter months.
 Resident killer whales are salmon specialists, and chinook salmon makes up the majority of their diet, year-round.
 These whales rely on echolocation to find their prey.

-Resident killer whales live in a complex matriarchal society, in which sons and daughters with their mother throughout their lives, even after they have offspring of their own.
+Resident killer whales live in a complex matriarchal society, in which sons and daughters stay with their mother throughout their lives, even after they have offspring of their own.
 These bonds remain strong between siblings even after the mother has died.
 In the resident assemblage, these family units are known as MATRILINES.
 A pod is a larger unit that is made up of one or more matrilines that travel together and may be related.
-A clan is a group of pods that share similar calls or dialects, indicating that they share a common ancestry and a more closely related to each other than to whales in other clans.
+A clan is a group of pods that share similar calls or dialects, indicating that they share a common ancestry and are more closely related to each other than to whales in other clans.

 Resident killer whales appear to be split into two communities, which are known as “Southern” and “Northern” residents.
 In over 30 years of research, members of the two communities have not been found in the same area at the same time.